Basketball HQ logoBasketball HQ

 Goals of the Drill

-• Develop both hands simultaneously and work on being able to react quickly off the dribble.
+• Develop both hands at the same time, and work on being able to react quickly off the dribble.

 Coaching Points